-

 Slow unloading times mean your driver is waiting around and not getting paid.
 Using the right management software lets you study average loading/unloading times and know how to handle route planning.

-Efficiency at both ends is critical for good driver retention rates.
+Efficiency at both ends is critical for good driver retention.

 Unfortunately, drivers often find themselves unprepared or ill-informed regarding what life is like as a professional truck driver.